6 Questions to Ask Before Booking a Steam Deck | ExBulletin

 This depends on whether you’ve done great things in software but want to put money behind a company that has made some suspicious decisions in hardware.

 In 2014, Valve revealed that it is entering the hardware business on Steam Machines.
-The excitement of Steam-focused gaming devices was high at first, but when it became clear that only SteamOS was included, not the regular Windows operating system, the device wasn’t compatible with the latest games. , I can’t play anymore. operating system.
+The excitement of Steam-focused gaming devices was high at first, but when it became clear that it only came with SteamOS and not the regular Windows operating system, the device wasn’t compatible with the latest games. , I can’t play anymore. operating system.

 Steam Machine came with a Steam controller, a customizable controller that works in a variety of games, but it wasn’t popular with gamers due to its steep learning curve.
 In 2019, Valve seems to have wiped out inventory by selling a Steam controller for just $ 5 in one of its sales.